-At each rally, protesters chanted against the document and its key proponents: The Muslim Brotherhood and President Mohamed Morsi, who was among the group's leaders before he was elected Egypt's president.
+At each rally, protesters chanted against the document and its key proponents: The Muslim Brotherhood and President Mohammed Morsi, who was among the group's leaders before he was elected Egypt's president.

 But the opposition appears to be losing momentum, while the Islamists still appear to be going strong.